phollemans/vertigo/README.md

 # Running

-To run Vertigo, either install one of the packages listed above which may require administrator access to your machine, or follow the instructions below for installing OpenJDK and setting `JAVA_HOME`, then skip directly to Step (4) to run Vertigo using the provided scripts.
+To run Vertigo, either install one of the packages listed above which may require administrator access to your machine, or follow the instructions below for installing OpenJDK and setting `JAVA_HOME`, then skip directly to Step (4) to run Vertigo using the provided script.

 # Building